-ATTENDANCE : Students are expected to attend all classes.
-All absences should be excused in advance or by a note from a responsible party.
-Excessive absences (more than 8) will result in the student receiving a grade of V (which works just like an F in GPA calculations).
-ADDITIONAL BUSINESS : The policies and procedures outlined are subject to change; all changes will be announced in class.
+ATTENDANCE AND OTHER CLASS BUSINESS: Students are expected to attend all classes.
+Absences should be excused in advance or by a written, signed note from an authority.
+Excessive absences (more than 6) result in the student receiving a grade of V. Students with disabilities should work with the DREAM office to make sure that all necessary accommodations are made.
+Any changes to these policies will be announced in class.

 The College of Arts and Sciences has suggested that the following be included in all course syllabi.
 It is important and you should read it at least once.